gatherworkshops/arduino/_courses/taster/binary.md

       ![Full Circuit with Arduino Nodes]([[COURSE_IMAGES]]/slidecontent/binary-circuit-arduino-nodes.png)

-      Link the Arduino input and ouput directly.
+      Link the Arduino input and output directly.

       The LED should be on when the button is pressed down.
       {:.checkpoint}